jhnaron/askdocs/README.md

 1. Push the repo to a public GitHub repository
 2. Go to share.streamlit.io and connect the repo
-3. Add your `ANTHROPIC_API_KEY` under the app's Secrets settings
+3. Fill out details and on the Advanced Settings' secret settings add `'ANTHROPIC_API_KEY = "your-key-here"`.
 4. On first boot, the app will build the index from the PDFs in the `docs/` folder automatically

 ---

 ## Notes

-- Questions are capped at 250 characters
+- Questions are capped at 250 characters.
-- Set a monthly spend limit on your Anthropic account as a cost safety net
+- Set a monthly spend limit on your Anthropic account as a cost safety net.
 - The research papers in `docs/` are the intellectual property of Anthropic, PBC and are included here for educational purposes only.
 All rights to those documents remain with their respective authors and Anthropic.